atul219/atul219/README.md

 ## Hi there, Nice to see you 👋
-I am Atul, currently based in :flag_united_kingdom:
+I am Atul, currently based in GB :flag_united_kingdom:

 ## Things I code with